hashicorp/terraform/website/source/docs/commands/import.html.md

 ADDRESS must be a valid [resource address](/docs/internals/resource-addressing.html).
-Because any resource address is valid, the import command can import resources into modules as well directly into the root of yor state.
+Because any resource address is valid, the import command can import resources into modules as well directly into the root of your state.

 ID is dependent on the resource type being imported.
 For example, for AWS instances it is the instance ID (`i-abcd1234`) but for AWS Route53 zones